Alweena-Fatima/BasicInterviewQuestion/Javaoops.md

 ```
 **Q) Why we can call static method without an object ?**

-The memory for a static method is allocated when the class is loaded into RAM, so it doesn’t depend on any object.
-Since static methods use compile-time (early) binding, they are directly associated with the class and can be accessed without creating an instance.
+Because a static method belongs to the class itself, not to any specific object of that class.
+When a method is declared as static, it is loaded into memory when the class is loaded, even before any object is created.
+That’s why we can call it directly using the class name — there’s no need for an object.

 ---